2024 USD Dates & Prices

 If you use services such as the phone or mini-bar or pay TV

 whilst in your room, you will have to pay the hotel directly

 when you check out; these services are not included in your

-Once in Iceland, you must carry your passport with you at
+Once in Canada, you must carry your passport with you at all

 You should only make trips to high altitudes if you feel